 - 14.6 As of 1 May 2018, by law no alcoholic drink can be sold at a cost of less than 50p per unit.
 This is in accordance with Scottish Government policy, which targets high strength alcohol, sold at low prices. - 14.7 MUP is implemented by way of adding a condition to all licences in Scotland, so failure to adhere to the policy is a breach of your conditions and a criminal offence.
-Adherence to the conditions is the responsibility of the licence holder, premises manager, and staff working at the point of sale. - 14.8 Licence Holders should ensure that all staff are aware of the MUP requirements by including this as part of their mandatory staff training.

-- 14.9 As with all licensing conditions, MUP will be enforced by our Licensing Standards Officer.
+Adherence to the conditions is the responsibility of the licence holder, premises manager, and staff working at the point of sale. - 14.8 Licence Holders should ensure that all staff are aware of the MUP requirements by including this as part of their mandatory staff training. - 14.9 As with all licensing conditions, MUP will be enforced by our Licensing Standards Officer.
 He will seek to provide assistance to any licence holder looking for guidance regarding implementation of MUP.
-Licence holders should be aware however, that they are ultimately responsible for compliance with their conditions and may be subject to enforcement action in the event of non-compliance. - 14.10 Detailed information and guidance on MUP can be found:- https://www.mygov.scot/minimum-unit-pricing/information-for-retailers/ https://www.eastlothian.gov.uk/downloads/download/12771/premises\licence\info rmation
+Licence holders should be aware however, that they are ultimately responsible for compliance with their conditions and may be subject to enforcement action in the event of non-compliance.

+14.10 Detailed information and guidance on MUP can be found at mygov.scot.